philipturner/philipturner/README.md

 🔭 I'm currently bringing back [Swift for TensorFlow](https://github.com/tensorflow/swift), transforming it into a universal platform for GPU-accelerated machine learning.
 Development continues in a new repository, [s4tf/s4tf](https://github.com/s4tf/s4tf).

 ⚡ I created [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit), which brought the first AR headset experiences accessible to the average person.
-This included [unprecedented research](https://github.com/philipturner/scene-color-reconstruction) into reconstructing reality in VR, with extremely constrained processing power.
+This included [unprecedented research](https://github.com/philipturner/scene-color-reconstruction) into reconstructing reality in VR with constrained processing power.

 ⚡ I also made [MultiPendulum](https://github.com/philipturner/multipendulum), a mesmerizing physics simulation that runs in your browser.
 You can even try it [in the real world](https://github.com/philipturner/ar-multipendulum) using the power of augmented reality.